lennyitb/calculator/README.md

 - [ ] add lists (which work in commands)
 - [ ] allow partial evaluation for strange types like sequences
 - [ ] so I went with the 'vernacular' of referring to things in the code as 'commands' but I'm not sure if that's the best choice.
 I'm thinking of changing it to 'functions'.
+- [ ] there's a fair amount of refactoring to be done.
+My classes have far too many public declarations.
 - [ ] error interface.
 	- outputs errors in a standard way
 	- describes the nature of the error alongside the discarded input which caused the error